samridhimaheshwari/cs293c/README.md

 In this project we evaluated AFL, AFLSmart, LibFuzzer and Honggfuzz.

 1. We used google's fuzz testing suite to get the target binaries for each application - https://github.com/google/fuzzer-test-suite
-2. We ran the fuzzers using the specific flags and compiled the outputs
+2. We ran the fuzzers using the specific flags and collected the outputs

 Specific Fuzzer repos -